 The borrower gets the title back once they make the payment to the bank.
 The bank has the right to sell the asset if the buyer fails to pay back the funds under the earlier arrangement.

 Primarily, distributors and dealers, who sell expensive goods, go for such a funding route.
 They use the TR to get the items from the seller.
 The buyer may use the proceeds from the sale of the item to pay back the lender.

 A loan against trust receipts or LATR is a facility that a bank gives to its client, usually an importer of the goods or assets.
 It is basically a short-term loan against Trust Receipt that allows the importer to make the payment to the seller.
 The bank retains the ownership of the goods.
 A buyer can get back the ownership after repaying the loan amount.
 Though the LATR facility is short-term, usually for 90 days, it may extend to a year under special circumstances.

 Trust Receipt – How it Works?

 Buyers resort to TR when they don’t have sufficient cash to pay the seller.
 In such a scenario, the buyer gets the funds from the bank via TR and then pays the seller.

-For the bank, Trust Receipt basically acts as a promissory note, indicating that the buyer will pay them after the sale of goods.
-The bank, in this case, gives the fund to the borrower or issue a letter of credit to the seller or seller’s bank guaranteeing the payment.
+Trust Receipt basically acts as a promissory note for the bank, indicating that the buyer will pay them after the sale of goods.
+The bank, in this case, gives the fund to the borrower or issues a letter of credit to the seller or seller’s bank guaranteeing the payment.

 In the case of TR, the buyer needs to keep the goods safe and separate from other inventory.
 In fact, the buyer acts as a trustee for the bank for storing and selling the goods.
 Even though the title or possession of the good stays with the bank, the buyer has possession.
 The buyer can do anything with the goods or assets as long as he (or she) does not breach the terms of the contract with the bank.